matteorigat/ing-sw-2022-Rigat-Schiavoni-Avarino/README.md

 Game rules [here](Deliverables/Gamerules/)

-If you use the default configuration on the server the port is 50000.
+If you use the default configuration on the server, the port is 50000.

-If you use the default configuration on the client the ip is 127.0.0.1 and the port is 50000.
+If you use the default configuration on the client, the ip is 127.0.0.1 and the port is 50000.

-The recommended setting for the GUI are :
+The recommended computer settings for the GUI are:
 * Resolution 1440x900  (13inches at least)

 ## Coverage